August 20, 2020

 Massons aims to employ graduates straight from its paralegal and clerkship programs, rather than having a further graduate recruitment process or offering PLT placement opportunities.
 This ensures that our graduates are already advanced in their legal knowledge and skills, even before they complete their final “practical legal training” component of study and are admitted as lawyers.

-We generally employ up to 3 paralegals in our team on a casual and “as needs” basis, but generally most paralegals will work with us 2 or 3 days per week, depending on their university commitments, increasing their work days (and moving from more administrative to more legal work) as they gain more experience.
+We generally employ paralegals in our team on a casual and “as needs” basis, but generally most paralegals will work with us 2 or 3 days per week, depending on their university commitments, increasing their work days (and moving from more administrative to more legal work) as they gain more experience.
 We accept 2nd year to final year university students for our paralegal positions.

 Traditionally, we have employed 1 or 2 graduates every year from the paralegal pool.
 Our team is growing and we have a strong need for the very best graduates.
 Our graduate program is structured with both “on the job” and formal, focussed, one-on-one training (usually with our senior lawyers and partners), and is offered by way of a 1 year contract.
 In our graduate program, graduates are given carriage of real transactions (under close and careful supervision) so that they are exposed to a wide range of tasks to develop skills in drafting, client relationship management, legal research, file management as well as the practical conveyancing and leasing of complex commercial assets.
 We pride ourselves on providing a high level of mentoring and development feedback throughout the program.